Vromance: 2018–2024: New digital singles and disbandment

 On March 1, 2019, they released their eighth single "Unlike" with little to no promotions.

 On June 26, 2019, it was announced by RBW that Vromance would be returning with a comeback entitled "You can lean on me".
 The single was released on June 27, 2019, with all four members participating on the track despite Hyun-gyu's enlistment earlier in the month of June.

 On December 15, 2019, they released the song "The Cure".
 All four members participated on the song, despite the enlistments of Jang-hyun, Hyun-gyu and Chan-dong.
 Various live performances of the song were subsequently released.

 On June 22, 2020, Vromance released the song "Always You", with all members participating despite enlistments once again.
 A lyric video was released two days later.

 On May 31, 2021, Vromance released the song "The Moment".

 On October 5, 2021, it was announced that Lee Chan-dong has changed his name to Yoon Eun-o, and that he will be using his new name in future activities.

+On September 20, 2024, RBW confirmed that Vromance has decided to end their group activities.

-Personal
+Personal activities

 In 2019, Jang-hyun was enlisted in supplemental service as a public duty personnel on April 26.
 The same year, Hyun-gyu was enlisted in active duty as a police officer on June 13, discharged on January 7, 2021.
 And Chan-dong was enlisted in active duty on August 5 to the Goseong 22nd Division, discharged on February 25, 2021.
 On June 17, 2020, Hyun-seok was enlisted in active duty.

 On July 17, 2020, Jang-hyun posted a handwritten letter on Vromance's fancafe, announcing his marriage with a non-celebrity in August.
 The couple held a ceremony on March 21, 2021.